bszarlej/flame_state_machine/README.md

 - Generic state machine designed to work seamlessly with Flame `Component`s
 - Supports prioritized state transitions with custom guard conditions
 - Easy registration of reversible transitions
-- Lifecycle callbacks for entering, exiting, and updating states
+- Lifecycle callbacks for entering, exiting, rendering and updating states
 - `AnyState` support for transitions valid from any current state